Moringa-SDF-PTO5/bank-of-flatiron-MaryNjoroge/README.md

 - Run the application on the browser locally: json-server --watch db.json

-- Deploy on the sever on the internet: https://json-server-9l2l.onrender.com/bots
+- Deploy the server on the internet using:

-- Access the deployed application using: https://botbattlr-mary-njoroge-dzga-5u212w5xv-marys-projects-55ef37d9.vercel.app/
+- Access the deployed application using:

 # Authors
 This project was contributed to by: